OfficeDev/office-ui-fabric-core/src/components/ChoiceField/ChoiceField.md

 ## Variants

 ### Checkbox
-Used to indicate a simple yes or no choice.
+Used to indicate a simple yes or no choice, typically as part of a form.

 @@include('ChoiceField.Checkbox.html')